GrandpaEJ/BustAPI/README.md

   <img src="https://img.shields.io/badge/rust-1.70+-orange" alt="Rust">
 </p>

-BustAPI is a modern, fast Python web framework that combines the simplicity of Flask with the performance of Rust.
-Built with PyO3 and Tokio, it delivers **native Rust performance** while maintaining Python's ease of use.
+BustAPI is a modern, high-performance Python web framework that combines the simplicity of Flask with the speed of Rust.
+Built with PyO3 and Tokio, it delivers **native Rust performance** for Python web applications, making it the fastest Python web framework available.
+Perfect for building scalable APIs, web applications, and microservices with async support.

-## ⚡ Performance
+## ⚡ Performance Benchmarks

-BustAPI delivers **massive performance gains** over traditional Python frameworks, achieving up to **175,923 RPS** on dynamic routes - **54x faster** than Flask and **86x faster** than FastAPI.
+BustAPI delivers **massive performance gains** over traditional Python web frameworks, achieving up to **175,923 requests per second** on dynamic routes - **54x faster** than Flask and **86x faster** than FastAPI in production benchmarks.

 ### Production Benchmark Results (4 workers, 100 connections)